Hanokos/TNM093-scivis/IMPORTANT_INFO.md

-YOU NEED the files I have here and the following: pig.dat, pig.raw,
+To set up the project, you need the files I have here and the following:

+pig.dat
+pig.raw
-.gitignore and
+.gitignore
 start_httpserver_tp5023

-These files you get from downloading from LISAM given file from lab files.
+Download these additional files from the lab files section on LISAM.

-The only files I have made any own code in are within mainfunc, func, and final
+The only files that contain my own code are within the folders: mainfunc, func, and final.

-the VERY IMPORTANT is to press crl+f within visual studio code in the mainfunc.js file and search for the word OBS!!!. it's very important to understand why we can go to the node version instead of widget-based system
+IMPORTANT: Open mainfunc.js in Visual Studio Code, press Ctrl + F, and search for the word “OBS!!!”.
+It’s very important to understand these notes to see why we can switch to a Node-based system instead of a widget-based system.

+/By: H.F